learn-co-curriculum/java-mod-2-inner-class-lab/README.md

 1
 The mouse left-clicked to select!

+What would you like the computer to do?
+0. Exit
+1. Left-Click to Select
+2. Right-Click to Copy
+3. Right-Click to Paste
+4. Type

 2
 The mouse right-clicked to copy!

+What would you like the computer to do?
+0. Exit
+1. Left-Click to Select
+2. Right-Click to Copy
+3. Right-Click to Paste
+4. Type

 3
 The mouse right-clicked to paste!

+What would you like the computer to do?
+0. Exit
+1. Left-Click to Select
+2. Right-Click to Copy
+3. Right-Click to Paste
+4. Type

 4
 Enter a message to type:
 Hello World!
 The keyboard typed: Hello World!

+What would you like the computer to do?
+0. Exit
+1. Left-Click to Select
+2. Right-Click to Copy
+3. Right-Click to Paste
+4. Type

 0